 Answer: IAM Robotics, the 5+ year Carnegie Mellon University spinout company that developed the world’s first mobile picking robot.

 As the number of individual online orders continues to expand, supply chain operators need more warehouse workers for e-commerce order fulfillment.
 Current labor estimates reveal that a labor shortage is anticipated in the warehouse industry for the foreseeable future.
+Robotics companies have invaded the warehouse.
+Universities across the United States are working on robotics engineering for the supply chain industry to meet two critical needs: to keep the cost of warehouse operations down and provide warehouse workforce resources.
+Poised to take advantage of the warehouse labor shortage, Pittsburgh startup company IAM Robotics developed autonomous robots which can navigate human-friendly environments, identify item locations and pick individual items or bins.

 The IAM Robotics team reports that their solution is nearly market ready.
 Before an IAM robot can work in warehouse operations, the items that the robot will handle are scanned.
 The robotics technology solution relies on a unique 3D product scanner known as “Flash”.
 Flash records the item’s measurements and takes high resolution images then loads the information into Swift, the robot.